Did you know that 46% of people can’t even make it through a simple presentation without losing focus?

 7. Break Your Genre Mold For A Fun Presentation Idea

 When I first clicked on this creative presentation from SEMrush, I was not expecting to be transported into a comic book.
 I’m glad I clicked because it may be the most unique slide deck I have ever seen.
-Going this extreme with your design choices may seem a bit risky, but to be able to break the mold in this age of cookie-cutter presentations is worth it.
+Going this extreme with your presentation ideas may seem a bit risky, but to be able to break the mold in this age of cookie-cutter presentations is worth it.

 8. Make Your Presentation Cover Slide Count